 No one is born a truck driver.
 It takes specific instruction and lots of driving experience to confidently operate a powerful 18-wheeler.
 Truck driver training is not for those unwilling to go through a challenging program.
-It takes a winning combination of determination and courage to successfully complete a truck driver-training program and pass the CDL exam.
+It takes a winning combination of determination and courage to successfully complete the training program and pass the CDL exam.

 However, men and women of every age, race, and personality credit their successful truck-driving career to their CDL training program.
-Some even admit to enjoying the exciting process!
 Although the final CDL exam can seem overwhelming and stressful, keep in mind that the CDL programs are designed to instruct new drivers with no previous experience to successfully pass the test.

 CDL Skills Test

-Driving Expectations: The driving examiner assigned to the test will be looking for correct execution in many different areas including: pre-trip safety check, sharp turns, backing up, maneuvering around traffic, appropriate use of mirrors, and many more.
+Driving Expectations: The driving examiner assigned to the test will be looking for correct execution in many different areas.
+These include: pre-trip safety check, sharp turns, backing up, maneuvering around traffic, appropriate use of mirrors, and many more.
 Making mistakes like not checking mirrors before merging, backing into a cone, or turning a corner too sharply will cost points on the driver evaluation.
 If the driver accumulates a certain number of points, he/she fails the test and will not receive a their CDL.

 Score Needed to Pass: In order to pass the skills portion, a driver cannot have more than 30 deduction points during their evaluation.
 Not sure if this is true for all states

-How to Prepare: The best way to get ready for the CDL skills exam is to get behind the wheel as much as possible.
+How to Prepare: The best way to get ready for the CDL exam is to get behind-the-wheel training as much as possible.
 A well-rounded CDL program will provide prospective drivers with as much hands-on time as possible.
-Another great way to prepare for the exam is to go to the state’s CDL Manual for a better understanding of what maneuvers and procedures are expected during the exam.
+Another great way to prepare for the exam is to go to the state’s CDL Manual.
+This will allows students to gather a better understanding of what maneuvers and procedures are expected during the exam.

 CDL Knowledge Test